 I wondered if others going through breast cancer would also benefit from a platform to share their experiences of breast cancer through art.
 Not everyone feels like writing a blog, yet they still need a way to express themselves.
 To have a place to submit your work where it can be shared and viewed by others may be just the motivation you need to harness your creative side.
 I also hope that experiencing other people’s art can help in some way.

 The Breast Cancer Art Project is not an organisation or a charity.
-As yet, it has no funding or external support, and is managed by the good will of volunteers.
-So please do be patient as we manage this site and the submissions, and work out the best way of doing this.
+It has no funding or external support (other than crowdfunding for specific events) and is managed by the good will of volunteers.
+So please do be patient as we manage this site and the submissions.

 I really hope you enjoy both viewing the submissions as they come in, and contributing art yourself if you would like.
 I’m so excited to see the creativity flourish!